ashtanmistal/minecraftUBC/README.md

 ## Download

+**Looking to check out the world?
+See the [Discord server](https://discord.gg/FqbDJNPgDu) for the link to the server.
+That's where current world progress is now being developed, with backups to GitHub.**

 See [here](https://github.com/ashtanmistal/minecraftUBC/tree/master/world/UBC) for the current world.
 See an ocean and not UBC?
 Make sure you're spawning around `2500, 28, -1000`, and that you've copied the `region` folder as well.

 ## Screenshots and Renders